BDC Hamburger Icon

 Open row

-Creating and effectively marketing a brand name is one of the biggest challenges of starting a new business.
-Choose the wrong name, and customers have no idea what your business stands for or what it does.
-But choose the right name, and customers immediately identify with your value proposition.
+Creating a brand name is one of the biggest challenges of starting a new business.
+If you choose the wrong name, customers will have no idea what your business stands for or what it does.
+But if you pick the right name, customers will immediately identify with your value proposition.

 How to create a brand name

-Creating a cool company name can take a lot of effort.
-However, with the right approach and a strategic process, you can select the perfect name to identify your brand.
+Creating an effective company name can take a lot of effort.
+However, with the right strategies in place, you can select the perfect name to identify your brand.

-Let’s examine some essential factors to consider when creating a brand name.
+Let’s examine some essential factors to consider when you’re creating a brand name.

 1. Check your brand name’s availability.

-When you decide on a name, you’ll first need to see if it’s available.
-Ignoring this crucial step can end up being an expensive and embarrassing mistake.
+Before you decide on a name, you must check if it’s available.
+Ignoring this crucial step can be an expensive and embarrassing mistake.

 Follow these steps to check your brand name’s availability:

 1. Do a trademark search.
-Run the name through the Trademark Electronic Search System on the United States Patent and Trademark Office’s website.
+Run the name through the S. Patent and Trademark Office’s trademark database.
 This free tool will tell you if there are any registered trademarks or prior pending applications for the marks you want to use.

 2. Run keyword searches.
 The next step is to run some targeted keyword Google searches.
 Put your brand name in quotation marks and conduct a handful of queries.
 Look for any results that may require further investigation.

 3. Do a corporate name search.
-If it’s a company name, you should also check the registry of the Department of Corporations in the state where you’re planning to start your business.
-Find the right tool online by searching for “corporate name search [your state].”
+If it’s a company name, you should also check the Department of Corporations registry in the state where you plan to start your business.
+You can find the right tool online by searching for “corporate name search [your state].”

-4. Register your name.
-Finally, register your name with the government to protect it.
-You can do this by registering your trademark.
-Although you can do this online, you may want to consult with a trademark attorney first, as the rules can be complicated.
-Consider intellectual property insurance to pay legal costs if someone infringes on your trademarked name.
+4. Register your brand name.
+To protect your business’s name, register your trademark with the government.
+Although you can do this online, you may want to consult a trademark attorney first, as the rules can be complicated.
+Consider intellectual property insurance to pay the legal costs of trademark infringement.

 Did You Know?Did you know

-According to Heer Law, on average, trademark registration prolongs a company’s life span by 6.6 years – more if the trademark is renewed.
-It also raises profitability by 1.7% and firm value by 11.9%.
+Trademark registration prolongs a company's life span by an average of 6.6 years, or more if the trademark is renewed, according to Heer Law.
+It also raises profitability by 1.7 percent and a firm's value by 11.9 percent.

 2. Don’t get cute with your brand name.